ADACS-Australia/OzSTAR-User-Guide/docs/source/1a-nt_oz/migration.rst

 Current configuration
 -------------------------------

-The Ngarrgu Tindebeek (NT) nodes (``tooarrana, ``dave``, and ``gina``), along with the internet-connected Trevor nodes (``trevor``) run the AlmaLinux 9 operating system.
+The Ngarrgu Tindebeek (NT) nodes (``tooarrana``, ``dave``, and ``gina``), along with the internet-connected Trevor nodes (``trevor``) run the AlmaLinux 9 operating system.
 These nodes also have access to a new and improved set of modules.

 In contrast, the OzSTAR nodes (``farnarkle``, ``john``, and ``bryan``) currently run the CentOS 7 operating system and have access to the old set of modules.

 Upcoming reboot of OzSTAR nodes
 -------------------------------

 On 26 September 2023, the OzSTAR nodes will be rebooted and upgraded to AlmaLinux 9.
-This will bring them in line with the NT nodes.
+This will bring them in line with the NT nodes, streamlining support, maintenance, and security updates.
 The OzSTAR nodes will be unavailable for a few days during this time.
 This upgrade will enable them to access the new set of modules.

 .. note::
     Although the set of modules will appear to be the same on the OzSTAR, NT, and Trevor nodes, the underlying software will be different because each of these clusters have a different CPU architecture.
 This means that you will need to recompile your code for each cluster, even if you are using the same modules/compilers.